-It is often mistaken that IPL and lasers are the same.
-IPL is an Intense Pulse Light that treats using a full spectrum of light with different scattered wave lengths, while a laser uses one specific wavelength of light.
+IPL is an Intense Pulse Light that treats using a full spectrum of light with different scattered wavelengths, while a laser uses one specific wavelength of light.

 IPL can release light over a wide wavelength range, unlike lasers, which can only deliver one specific, yet very powerful, wavelength.
-The importance of wave lengths is that different wave lengths are absorbed by different colors (chromophores).
-The color of the hair follicle is the target.
+Why are wavelengths so important?
+Different colours absorb different wavelengths and the colour of the hair follicle is the target.

 IPL and lasers both work by sending intense light energy into the hair follicles.
-Once the light is absorbed in the hair follicle (chromophore), the light converts to heat and destroys the hair follicle.
+Once the hair follicle absorbs the light, the light converts to heat and destroys the hair follicle.

-Lasers were developed to provide permanent hair removal solutions, where IPL was originally developed to treat a variety of skin conditions and hair loss came as a side effect.
-IPL targets brown pigment so its hair removal properties are limited to light skin (minimal pigment target) and dark hair (more pigment target).
-Patients with darker skin are much more prone to side effects when using IPL, such as burns, hyperpigmentation and other skin damage.
-As well, it does not effectively treat light hair, such as blond, white, grey or red hair due to the lack of pigment (target/chromophore).
+For one thing, Lasers were developed to provide permanent hair removal solutions.
+IPL was developed to treat a variety of skin conditions, with hair loss as a side effect.
+IPL targets brown pigment so its hair removal properties are unfortunately limited to light skin and dark hair.
+People with darker skin are much more prone to side effects when using IPL, such as burns, hyperpigmentation and other skin damage.
+IPL also does not effectively treat light hair, such as blond, white, grey or red hair due to the lack of pigment.

-Laser hair removal has proven to be much more effective and less painful than IPL hair removal.
-Laser targets strictly the hair follicle as opposed to the pigment surrounding the hair follicle resulting in less collateral skin damage and happier patients.
+Overall, Laser hair removal is more effective and less painful than IPL hair removal.
+Laser treatments target strictly the hair follicle as opposed to the pigment surrounding the hair follicle resulting in less collateral skin damage and happier patients.

-To conclude, laser hair removal is a safer and more effective alternative when seeking hair removal solutions.
-There is no permanent hair removal; however, permanent hair reduction can be attained successfully with both laser hair removal and IPL; the decision is yours.
+So, you could argue that laser hair removal is a safer and more effective alternative when seeking hair removal solutions.
+Of course, there is no permanent hair removal.
+But, you can successfully experience permanent hair reduction with both laser hair removal and IPL.
+The decision is yours.